attardi/wikiextractor/README.md

       -a, --article         analyze a file containing a single article (debug option)
       -v, --version         print program version
+      --log_file            specify a file to save the log information.

 Saving templates to a file will speed up performing extraction the next time,